Roast Vegetables

 How do you Choose the Right Vegetables?

-Root vegetables work beautifully in Roast vegetable dish.
-Consider using carrots, parsnips, turnips, sweet potatoes and baby potatoes for best results.
+Root vegetables work beautifully in a roasted vegetable dish.
+Consider using carrots, parsnips, turnips, sweet potatoes, and baby potatoes for the best results.
 You can also use regular potatoes.
-On the other the cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts when roasted become nutty with golden edges.
+On the other hand, the cruciferous vegetables such as broccoli, cauliflower, and Brussels sprouts, when roasted, become nutty with golden edges.

 Carrots, Baby Potatoes, Red Onions, Beetroot, Red Bell Pepper, Turnips and Sage.